felixleopoldo/benchpress/docs/source/available_structure_learning_algorithms.rst

 .. rubric:: Description

-Tabu is a less greedy version of the HC algorithm allowing for non-optimal moves that might be beneficial from a global perspective to avoid local maxima (Russell and Norvig 2002; Scutari et al. 2019b).
+Tabu is a less greedy version of the HC algorithm allowing for non-optimal moves that might be beneficial from a global perspective to avoid local maxima.

 .. rubric:: Example